Should rape victims have to spend time in jail for not testifying?

 In 2015, Renata Singleton, an accountant in New Orleans, arrived at court in an orange jumpsuit, shackled at her hands and feet.
 But unlike the other inmates she was chained to, Singleton, a mother of three, hadn’t been accused of any crime.
 She was still jailed five days earlier on a $100,000 bond because the local district attorney obtained a warrant arguing that her detention was necessary to force her to testify against her ex-boyfriend, who was facing charges for abusing her.
 He came to court in his own clothes, pleaded guilty, and received no jail time.

 A new Louisiana bill would prevent district attorneys in the state from jailing people like Singleton.
 A court order known as a “material witness warrant” allows prosecutors to temporarily lock up crime victims who might otherwise not testify.
-The warrants are used around the country, from California to Oregon to Texas, in many types of cases.
+The warrants are used around the country, from Oregon to Texas, in many types of cases.
 The Louisiana bill, which recently advanced out of a state Senate committee and will now head for a floor vote, would prevent these warrants from being used against survivors of domestic violence and sexual assault.

 This week, the Louisiana District Attorneys Association pushed back against the proposed legislation, arguing that it is sometimes necessary to detain abuse victims so they can help convict people who committed violent crimes.
 But critics point out that this practice traumatizes survivors who did nothing wrong.
 “It is most cruel way to try to entice testimony from someone,” New Orleans City Councilwoman Helena Moreno, a supporter of the legislation, told senators in a hearing on Tuesday, according to the Times-Picayune.